VaultTree/vault-tree/README.md

 * MRI `ruby 1.9.3` or higher
 * A suitible build tool for compiling the [libsodium] crypto library

-In most cases you will have the necessary build tools on your machine.
-Bundler should find the right build tool and handle the compilation.
+In most cases you'll have the necessary build tools on your machine.
+Bundler should find the right compiler.

-These are only external dependencies.
+These are the only external dependencies.

 [libsodium]: https://github.com/jedisct1/libsodium